 Every year we collect data on key measures of environmental performance.
 This is collated and analysed using a web-based Environmental Performance Reporting tool (EPR).
-Since 2008 we have reported our CO2 emissions with reference to the GHG Protocol\\.
+Since 2008 we have reported our CO_2 emissions with reference to the GHG Protocol.

-For the reporting period 1 October 2017 to 30 September 2018, 274 manufacturing sites in 68 countries reported environmental performance data.
+For the reporting period 1 October 2019 to 30 September 2020, 259 manufacturing sites in 66 countries reported environmental performance data.
 In some cases, multiple factories occupy one manufacturing site.

-For the two occupational safety performance measures, we collect data from our manufacturing sites and non-manufacturing sites via our Occupational Safety (OS) tool.
-For the reporting period 1 October 2017 to 30 September 2018, 506 sites reported occupational safety performance measures.
+For the two occupational safety performance measures, we collect data from our manufacturing sites and nonmanufacturing sites via our Occupational Safety (OS) tool.
+For the reporting period 1 October 2019 to 30 September 2020, 541 sites reported occupational safety performance measures.

-\\ The Greenhouse Gas Protocol Initiative is a multi-stakeholder partnership of businesses, NGOs, governments and others convened by the World Resources Institute (WRI), US-based environmental NGO, and the World Business Council for Sustainable Development (WBCSD), a Geneva-based coalition of 200 international companies.
+The Greenhouse Gas Protocol Initiative is a multi-stakeholder partnership of businesses, NGOs, governments and others convened by the World Resources Institute (WRI), US-based environmental NGO, and the World Business Council for Sustainable Development (WBCSD), a Geneva-based coalition of 200 international companies.
 Launched in 1998, the Initiative's mission is to develop internationally accepted greenhouse gas (GHG) accounting and reporting standards for business and to promote their broad adoption.

-4. USLP performance data
+4. USLP performance data preparation

-preparation

-Sections 4.1 - 4.9 detail the basis of preparation for each USLP performance measure.
+Sections 4.1 - 4.7 detail the basis of preparation for each USLP performance measure.

-4.1a Health & Hygiene (pillar commitment) -Helping people to improve their health, hygiene or wellbeing
+4.1 Health and hygiene (pillar commitment):Helping people to improve their health, hygiene or wellbeing